British Columbia deals with flooding as first troops arrive

 Schwichtenberg said 59 dairy farms scrambled to save their cows.
 Some were able to load their animals on trucks.
 A YouTube video shows one person on a jet ski leading a cow through water up to the animal’s back.

-Abbotsford Mayor Henry Braun said he had heard that about 2,000 cows had died in the flooded area, or 0% of the total herds.
+Abbotsford Mayor Henry Braun said he had heard that about 2,000 cows had died in the flooded area.

 Schwichtenberg said closed roads are preventing trucks from collecting milk from farms.